-Yes, it’s one of these things that sounds too good to be true… but I know it works, because I’ve been receiving regular payments for the last several months thanks to this side hustle.
+Yes, it’s one of these things that sounds too good to be true… but I know it works, because I worked this side hustle for several months and made a decent supplementary income.

-This is when you recommend products that you use or love, and you get paid a commission when anyone buys through your link.
+This is when you recommend products that you use or love, and you get paid a commission when anyone buys through your special tracking link.